-- 1. Design and Construction Items: (Borrower should refer to the Design and Construction Guidelines in Section 3 for additional detail.) - Waiver of RIHousing Design Requirements (if applicable.) - Architectural Exhibits: Refer to "Design and Construction handbook." - Survey and Surveyor's Report (RIHousing form) showing all properties included as part of this development. - Affirmative Action Plan - Construction Cost Breakdown- Schedule of Values (RIHousing form CF-2328). - Construction and Payment Schedule. - Owner/Architect Agreement (AIA Document, B141, current edition) for review by Design and Construction staff. - The architect and/or engineer certifying all trades must complete design Architect's Certification. - Construction Contract and General Conditions (AIA Document A101 and A201, current edition) for review by Design and Construction staff. - Contractor's Registration - Satisfactory evidence must be provided by the general contractor regarding the availability of either a 100% payment and performance bond or a letter of credit on a form supplied by RIHousing equal to 25% of the total construction cost.
+- 1. Design and Construction Items: (Borrower should refer to the Design and Construction Guidelines in Section 3 for additional detail.) - Waiver of RIHousing Design Requirements (if applicable.) - Architectural Exhibits: Refer to "Design and Construction Handbook." - Survey and Surveyor's Report (RIHousing form) showing all properties included as part of this development. - Affirmative Action Plan - Construction Cost Breakdown- Schedule of Values (RIHousing form CF-2328). - Construction and Payment Schedule - Owner/Architect Agreement (AIA Document, B141, current edition), RIHousing approval required. - The architect and/or engineer certifying all trades must complete design Architect's Certification. - Construction Contract and General Conditions (AIA Document A101 and A201, current edition) RIHousing approval required. - Contractor's RI Registration - Satisfactory evidence must be provided by the general contractor regarding the availability of either a 100% payment and performance bond or a letter of credit on a form supplied by RIHousing equal to 25% of the total construction cost.
 The evidence may be in the form of a letter of intent from the bonding company or bank stating its willingness to provide the necessary instrument to the general contractor in the required amount.
 If a bond is to be provided, the bonding company must write fidelity and surety in the State of Rhode Island and must have at least an "A" rating by Best's Key Rating Guide.
-If a letter of credit is to be provided, RIH must approve the bank issuing the letter of credit.
-If an identity of interest exists between the developer and the general contractor, a letter of credit must be obtained. - Structural Report prepared by qualified licensed structural engineer for existing buildings to be renovated. - A Capital Needs Assessment may be required for existing occupied buildings. - Soil and foundation investigation report prepared by a qualified geotechnicalengineering firm for new construction. - Evidence of all property easements and easement agreements. - Verification of utilities, as follows: - Letters from the applicable utility companies and authorities concerning their ability to provide sufficient service.
-These letters will have to be
+If a letter of credit is to be provided, RIHousing must approve the bank issuing the letter of credit.
+If an identity of interest exists between the developer and the general contractor, a letter of credit must be obtained. - Structural Report prepared by qualified licensed structural engineer for existing buildings to be renovated. - Capital Needs Assessment for existing occupied buildings. - Soil and foundation investigation report prepared by a qualified geotechnicalengineering firm for new construction. - Evidence of all property easements and easement agreements. - Verification of utilities, as follows: - Letters from the applicable utility companies and authorities concerning their ability to provide sufficient service.
+For acquisition and

-- updated within thirty days of initial closing.
-For acquisition and rehabilitation where no change in utilities services, type or volume is proposed, this requirement may be waived. - Verification from the appropriate utility or municipal authorities of sewer, water and trash removal estimates listed on the proforma. - Phase I Environmental Report.
+- rehabilitation where no change in utilities services, type or volume is proposed, this requirement may be waived. - Verification from the appropriate utility or municipal authorities of sewer, water and trash removal estimates listed on the proforma. - Phase I Environmental Report.
 At the discretion of RIHousing, a Phase II Environmental Report may be required. - Evidence of approval by authorities having jurisdiction over the following, as required by the project: - a.
 Zoning variances - b.
 Rhode Island State Building Code variances - c.
 Rhode Island State Fire Code variances - d.
 Wetlands - e.
 Historic District - f.
 ISDS - g.
 Curb Cuts/RIDOT Physical Alteration Permit